What we do

-Dan is PhD student at Massey University and a commercialisation manager for Massey Ventures.
-Prior to joining the team, Dan was a research associate Consumer Insights Ltd with experience in branding, market research, and graphic design.
-Dan also sits on the Manawatū Momentum Investment Committee.
+Prior to joining the team, Dan was a research associate Consumer Insights Ltd with experience in branding, market validation, and graphic design.
+Dan also sits on the Manawatū Momentum Investment Committee and KiwiNet Pipeline Committee.

 Terry is currently a Trade Commissioner for New Zealand Trade and Enterprise.
 Prior to joining NZTE he was the managing director of Allen Strategic, a company he founded specialising in the provision of governance, strategy and execution services at board and executive level.
 Terry has 20 years’ experience in the wider ICT industry, during which he has held senior roles in multinational technology companies, including 12 years with Microsoft New Zealand.
 He also ran the incubation business for Auckland University's Icehouse incubator for two years, focusing on business growth strategy, business start-ups, commercialisation and company governance.
 Terry holds a number of directorships and is currently on the board of Serato, Theta Systems, Massey Ventures Ltd and MPA Limited.

 Andrew is currently lead partner at Auckland based Andrew Lewis Law.
 Andrew has 15 years' of partner level experience at leading New Zealand and international firms (12 years as a corporate partner at Simpson Grierson in Auckland and three years as a corporate partner at Norton Rose Group in Dubai).